ox-it/python-squirrelapi/README.md

         m = open('%s.wav' % message.id, 'w')
         m.write(contents)

+## Tests

+You can run tests using:

+    python setup.py test

 ## Revision

 This has been developed against the C3 Squirrel documentation "Issue 11".